Tao-68/HCI-InfoTreff/docs/labs/1-UserResearch.md

 ## Project model

 We have decided in favour of Agile UX as a process model.
-We think it fits best with the approach we have planned for this semester, based on the lab exercises.
+The iterative structure that is used in agile UX provides a nice structure to plan for the labs this semester.
+With the planning and implementing cycles we can optimize our design to get a good result in the UX.
+We will create milestones for each lab and try to use them as good as possible to sort issues.
+We will build our backlog with the help of issues and labels.
+If an issue is started it gets moved to the ongoing label and if it is done it will receive the tested/done label.
+Especially while developing the UX we will work with many users and ask them for feedback on how we can improve the design in the next iteration.

 In our opinion, Double Diamond is too powerful and large in its functions to be used effectively on our small scale.
 We also liked the Design Sprint approach, but we found the effort on the project and process management side too high.

 ## User Personas